Jothan Msibi

-Jotham Zanemvula “King Mswazi” Msibi, sometimes written as "Jotham Msibi" (died on 7 January 2024) was a South African taxi-industry leader and businessman who played a high-profile role in taxi associations and industry bodies.
+Jotham Zanemvula “King Mswazi” Msibi, born 3 June 1961, sometimes written as "Jotham Msibi" (died on 7 January 2024) was a South African taxi-industry leader and businessman who played a high-profile role in taxi associations and industry bodies.
 He is implicated at the Madlanga Commission as the “president” of a criminal network dubbed “The Firm”, under whose umbrella the “Big Five cartel” operates.

 Role in taxi industry

 In the early 1990s, he founded Santaco and the implementation of routes, licences, and associations.
 The South African National Taxi Council (SANTACO) described him in a tribute as “one of the council’s founders and a visionary leader who made substantial contributions to the taxi sector by promoting the industry’s acceptance, prosperity, harmony and peace.”

 In February 2000, Msibi's ex-wife Sara Msibi and her sister Happy Mgoato were arrested after being implicated in the plot to murder him.

 Mswazi also known as Ndlondlo was the President of SALLDTBO (South African Local Long Distance Taxi Bus Organization) for 27 years.
 In 2025 he was succeeded by Joe 'Ferrari' Sibanyoni.
-Vusimuzi 'Cat' Matlala tried to assassinate Joe Sibanyoni on behalf of Msibi.
+Vusimuzi Matlala tried to assassinate Joe Sibanyoni on behalf of Msibi.
 Sibanyoni and Mswazi used to be taxi associates until their relationship broke down.
 The peace treaty was brokered by SANTACO President Abner Motlhabane Tsebe after many taxi drivers were killed from both sides.
 Mswazi died as the Chairman of Taxi Choice, a holding company for Zola Taxi Sales which was founded in 2010 by Mswazi.
 Taxi Choice through SANTACO it's a shareholder of SA Taxi, a subsidiary of Transaction capital.
+Mr Joe 'Ferrari' Sibanyoni is the current Chairman of Taxi Choice.